hankshyu/RISC-V_MAC/docs/README.md

 As when more micorprocessors starts to incorporate the ingenious MAF concept into their design.
 Innovations for improvements also mushroomed.
 [16] supports multiple IEEE percisions MAF with single instruction multiple data(SIMD).
 The datapath is designed to execute one double-percison or two parallel single percision operations with around 20% more area and with 10% more delay.

 Standard operations floating-point add and floating-point multiply are performed by the MAF unit by setting multiplier 1 or addend 0.
 [17] proposes an archituecture permitting to skip  pipeline stages to speed up the operation.
-The design could potentially save 2 to 3 cycles in the datapath.
+The design could potentially save 2 to 3 cycles when executing a floating-point add instruction.